Laravel-Backpack/docs/5.x/crud-how-to.md

 You might want to add a new attribute to the Model that gets saved.
 Let's say you want to add an `updated_by` indicator to the Update operation, containing the ID of the user currently logged in (`backpack_user()->id`).

-Backpack uses the `strippedRequest` configuration to determine the fields that should be saved. **By default it will only save fields that have a corresponding CRUD field defined**
+Backpack uses the `strippedRequest` configuration to determine the fields that should be saved. **By default it will only save inputs that have a corresponding CRUD field defined.**

 **Option 1.** You can change the `strippedRequest` closure inside your `ProductCrudController::setup()`:
 ```php